Salisbury Convention: Application to hung parliament coalitions and minority governments

 It is mooted that during minority governments and post-election coalitions in which the main party in government does not have a clear majority the Convention does not hold, somewhat enhancing the Lords' power to delay and suggest redrafting of bills.

 Following the hung parliament in 2017, the government argued that the convention continued to apply.
 Baroness Evans of Bowes Park, Leader of the House of Lords, claimed that the convention applied to the Conservative manifesto, but not to their DUP confidence-and-supply partners.
 Baroness Smith of Basildon, Shadow Leader of the House of Lords, said it was "far from clear that the Salisbury-Addison Convention was ever intended to apply to minority governments".
 Amendments made by the House of Lords to the European Union (Withdrawal) Act 2018 were described by some MPs, such as Bill Cash, as "wrecking amendments", a view which was contested by Lords.

 Proposal to codify the Salisbury convention

-In 2006, Tony Blair appointed his ex-Home Secretary, elevated to the Lords, Lord Cunningham, to chair a joint committee (of both Houses) to investigate possibilities of formalising numerous conventions including the Salisbury Convention.
+In 2006, Tony Blair appointed Lord Cunningham of Felling, to chair a joint committee (of both Houses) to investigate possibilities of formalising numerous conventions including the Salisbury Convention.
 The proposals were dropped in favour of maintaining such conventions as part of the more ad hoc unwritten constitution.